bradfrost/design-system-questionnaire/README.md

 ---------------

-# Communication
-- **What communication channels are used to talk about the design system?** - The design system should plug into the organization's existing communication structure.
-Slack?
-Yammer?
-HipChat?
-Basecamp?
-Wikis?
-Blogs?
-Email newsletters?
-- **What steps are taken when the design system is updated?** Release notes?
-Blog post?
-Email newsletter?
-Smoke signals?
-- **How are system changes communicated to end users?** How are users of your organization's applications notified when design system changes affect their experience?
-This may include release notes, blog posts, guided tours, videos, overlays, tweets, etc.

 ---------------

 # Contributing
 - **Who can contribute to the design system?** - Can every user directly contribute patterns or modifications to the design system's components and guidelines?
 Or is it only managed by a select few?
 On the spectrum from wipe open to complete lockdown, where does your design system stand?
-- **What does the contributing process look like?** - Pull requests?
+- **What does the contribution process look like?** - Pull requests?
 Simple feature requests?
 Prototypes?
 What process should people expect to follow in order to propose fixing a bug, extending a pattern, adding a new
 See [modifying patterns](http://atomicdesign.bradfrost.com/chapter-5/#making-changes-to-patterns) for more info.

 ---------------

-# Style Guide
-- **Where does the style guide live?** - The style guide (the container that houses the guts of the design system) should live at an easy-to-access and easy-to-remember URL.
-- **Is your style guide publicly accessible?** (Yes, no, maybe, eventually).
-Making a style guide public [has many benefits](http://atomicdesign.bradfrost.com/chapter-5/#make-it-public).
-- **Are you using a [pattern library tool](http://styleguides.io/tools.html) to house your style guide?** - What tech is your style guide built on?
-What's its relationship to the